22 Great Real Estate Logos in 2026 From High-Performing Agents, Teams, & Companies

 4. Jade Mills

-Jade Mills, aka the “9 Billion Dollar Woman,” has a global reputation as the top real estate agent in L.A. and Beverly Hills.
-She is Coldwell Banker’s number one agent, working with A-list celebrities, business leaders, and other high-net-worth individuals.
+Jade Mills has a global reputation as one of the top real estate agents in Los Angeles and Beverly Hills.
+She is Coldwell Banker‘s number one agent as of 2026, working with high-profile clients across the entertainment and business worlds.
+Her career sales exceed $9 billion.

 Why this logo works